Abdullah1tani/Weather-Tracker/README.md

 The API uses data from [Open Street Map](https://www.openstreetmap.org/) to find the latitude and longitude coordinates.

-In order to have a correct input, the user must go to [Open Street Map](https://www.openstreetmap.org/) and type in the location desired to look up it's specific informations.
+In order to have a correct input, the user must go to [Open Street Map](https://www.openstreetmap.org/) and type in the location desired to look up its specific information.
 <br><br>
 ### Weather API
 ---